35 Fast Dinner Ideas for Any Night of the Week

 Get the recipe: Oven-Fried Pork Cutlets With Fennel-Chickpea Slaw

 Caribbean Tenderloin With Mango Salsa

 Give dinnertime a tropical flair with this lively salsa made with fresh mango, scallions, lime juice, and crushed red pepper.
 Chop up the ingredients and mix the salsa up first thing; then set it aside to let the flavors meld a bit while you prep the pork tenderloin, which gets cooked under the broiler in just 12 to 15 minutes.
-Put a lime wedge on each plate to amp up the tart citrus flavor, and serve the meal alongside a green salad or rice, if you’d like.
+Put a lime wedge on each plate to amp up the tart citrus flavor, and serve the quick dinner alongside a green salad or rice, if you'd like.

 Get the recipe: Caribbean Tenderloin With Mango Salsa